SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_22f2afd2-c858-443d-8e06-7b335e439c29_do_not_edit_manually.md

     - **Effort:** elementary

+??? abstract "Windows Defender Disabled"

+    The rule detects attempts to deactivate/disable Windows Defender through command line or registry.
+To fully use this rule Windows Registry logging is needed.
+This can be done for instance using Sysmon with Event IDs 12,13 and 14 (and adding the correct path in its configuration).

+    - **Effort:** intermediate

+??? abstract "Windows Defender Disabled Base64 Encoded"

+    Detects attempts to deactivate/disable Windows Defender through base64 encoded PowerShell command line.

+    - **Effort:** elementary

 ??? abstract "Windows Defender History Directory Deleted"

     Windows Defender history directory has been deleted.
 Could be an attempt by an attacker to remove its traces.

     - **Effort:** elementary

+??? abstract "Windows Defender Set-MpPreference Base64 Encoded"

+    Detects changes of preferences for Windows Defender scan and updates.
+Configure Windows Defender using base64-encoded commands is suspicious and could be related to malicious activities.

+    - **Effort:** intermediate

 ??? abstract "Windows Defender Signatures Removed With MpCmdRun"